Content, and legal ownership of blogs, will become relevant in court proceedings.

 In some cases, and when there are egregious enough offenses, Blogger may take action on your behalf.

-The improved "Flag Blog" wizard offers new choices, where you may specify the offense that you believe is being committed.
+The improved "Report Abuse" wizard offers new choices, where you may specify the offense that you believe is being committed.

 Blogger / Google may take action - based on their own responsibilities.